joshuabenuck/wiki-plugin-specs/ReadMe.md

 The purpose of `specs` items is to store properties for a named entity for later comparison.

-The first line of the content of the item is its name.
-The remaining lines are colon separated name / value pairs.
+All lines of the config are colon separated name / value pairs.

+The value of the property on the first line of the config is what will be displayed when the item is collapsed.

 Example:
 ```
-HP Omen 15
+name: HP Omen 15
 cpu: 4 core
 ram: 8 gb
 hdd: 1 tb
 gpu: 1050
 ```

-When rendered, only the first line is displayed.
-The remaining lines are hidden.
+When rendered, only the value of the `name` property is displayed.
+The remaining content is hidden.

 ![Rendered view](screenshots/summary.png)